software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 24
 >
-> Add a brief description of the _programming languages, frameworks and libraries used in the project's implementation_ to the project description in the `README.md`.
+> Add a brief description of the project's _overall architecture_ and the _implementation technologies_ to the project description in the `README.md`.
 Mention at least the following things:
 >
+> 1. From which components (backend and frontend) your project's overall architecture consists of?
+What is the purpose of each component?
+How does the components communicate with each other?
-> 1. Which programming languages, frameworks and major libraries (e.g. Spring Boot) are used in the _backend implementation_?
+> 2. Which programming languages, frameworks and major libraries (e.g. Spring Boot) are used in the _backend implementation_?
-> 2. Which database platforms (e.g. H2, PostgreSQL) are used in different environments (development and production environment)?
+> 3. Which database platforms (e.g. H2, PostgreSQL) are used in different environments (development and production environment)?
-> 3. Which programming languages, frameworks and major libraries (e.g. React, Material UI) are used in the _frontend implementation_?
+> 4. Which programming languages, frameworks and major libraries (e.g. React, Material UI) are used in the _frontend implementation_?

 ## REST API documentation with Swagger